Collections

 Compliance Consultant – Section 166

-The remediation required an assessment of more than 4,000 customers over a period of 5 years.
 We achieved the confidence of the FCA and a successful remediation project through detailed remediation methodology documentation, accurate and timely reporting, the demonstration of structured planning, and effective 3 lines of defence activity.

 Head of Compliance – SMF16

-Kind Consultancy was approached by the Chief Risk Officer of a challenger bank who was seeking to identify a new Head of Compliance following the previous incumbent moving on from the business.
 The Kind team had a face-to-face meeting with the CRO, taking a full brief of the role and building an understanding of the expectations for the Head of Compliance as an individual and how they fit into the bank’s wider business plans.
 We used all of this information to help the client draw up a detailed role profile.

-We then set to work utilising a mix of methodologies to map the market and identify a list of relevant individuals who met client specifications and were at the top of their game in Compliance.
-The Kind team confidentially approached these candidates, and discussed their experienced and skillset but also their individual motivations and long term career aspirations.
-We submitted a shortlist of 4 candidates who had the relevant skills and expertise, but who we also knew were personally aligned with the values and goals of the bank.
+The Kind team confidentially approached these candidates, and discussed their experience and skillset but also their individual motivations and long term career aspirations – making sure we were only moving forward with candidates who had held SMF16 and wanted to do so in their next role.
+We submitted a shortlist of 4 candidates who had the relevant expertise, but who we also knew were personally aligned with the values and goals of the bank.

-We supported our candidates and the client throughout the interview process, and following a second stage interview an offer was made to and happily accepted by one of our candidates.
+We supported our Head of Compliance candidates and the client throughout the interview process, and following a second stage interview an offer was made to and happily accepted by one of our candidates.
 We continued to check-in with our candidate and client, throughout their probation period to ensure both parties are fully satisfied with the placement.

 Compliance Monitoring Manager

-A growing challenger bank approached Kind Consultancy with a need to recruit a permanent Compliance Monitoring Manager.
-They had previously attempted to fill the role themselves and had been turned down by both candidates they had offered.
-The bank’s headquarters was not in a major city, and the location had been a sticking point for both of their past candidates.
+They had previously attempted to fill the role themselves and had been turned down by the two candidates that they had offered the position to.
+The bank’s headquarters are not in a major city, and the location had been a dealbreaker for both of their past candidates.

 We took a full brief on the job and the long-term plans for the business, and contacted a number of Compliance Monitoring professionals who were already part of our extensive database of Compliance talent, as well as confidentially approaching some Compliance Monitoring Managers who were at the time working for similar sized challenger banks.
-Selecting the people from both sources that we felt had the necessary skills and experienced and were personally aligned with the bank’s long term plans, we submitted a shortlist.
-Shortly after interviews were conducted, the client offered one of our candidates who happily accepted.
+We made sure that any candidate we considered shortlisting was open to commuting to the office location.

-The candidate unfortunately then faced a number of complications and delays in their relocation, and they were unsure they would be able to start the role.
 Staying close to both candidate and client, Kind were able to devise and suggest an arrangement where the candidate would come on board immediately as a contractor working remotely, and would then be taken on permanently once the relocation was completed.
-Both parties were happy with this solution, and the candidate was screened and on-boarded as a contractor in just a few days.
+Both parties were happy with this solution, and the selected Compliance Monitoring Manager candidate was screened and on-boarded as a contractor in just a few days.

 Underwriters

-Kind selected a mix of candidates who were already known to them as part of their extensive database and newly sourced candidates who were actively job seeking.
-The initial request for 2 positions became an extended project, with Kind acting as the client’s exclusive recruiter for underwriting positions.
-Across 6 months, Kind Consultancy has placed Underwriters, Senior Underwriters and Manual Underwriters with the client, all in permanent positions, and continues to work with them on all underwriting resource needs.
+Kind selected a mix of candidates who were already known to them as part of their extensive database of Financial Services professionals, as well as newly sourced candidates who were actively seeking underwriting jobs.
+As the client continued to grow and experience a rise in customer interest, the initial request for 2 positions became an extended resourcing project, with Kind Consultancy acting as the client’s exclusive recruiter for all underwriting positions.

 Interim Deputy CRO